nsrijan/dairy_management_system/docs/component-architecture.md

-# Component Architecture: Building with Micro-Components
+a# Component Architecture: Building with Micro-Components

 ## Overview